 According to Vibha Saxena (2002), oppression of weak, gender and caste otherisation is the main concern of postcolonial writers.
-In this play, mistreatment on basis of caste is evident when Ghashiram is denied a Brahmin identity having come from a different place.
+In this play, mistreatment on basis of caste is evident when Ghashiram is denied a Brahmin identity having come from a different Indian Writing in English and in English Translation I & II MAEL-603/608 place.
 Women are treated as commodities and meet with the worst kind of fate in this decadent society where male dominance prevails.
 Gulabibai, Lalita Gauri and Nana's many wives represent this oppression.
 As the Kannauji Brahmin rises to power, he metes out the same treatment to Brahmins of Puna as was given him, and takes upon himself the purging of the immorality that has seeped into their community.
 Punishments like agnipariksha are doled out in the name of moral rectitude.
 And when Ghashiram is punished by the mob at last, Nana uses the anger to his advantage, gives a grand speech about the abolishment of evil, and declares a three-day feast to celebrate the death of Ghashiram Kotwal.
 He thus survives the debacle cleanly, coming out stronger.
 Thus, the recurring motifs that put kirtans in the middle of brothels and the satirical praises that the opening singers sing of Puna bring out the playwright's intention in bold.

-18.9.
+9.9.
 CHARACTERIZATION